 Every culture has described the world through two organizing principles—masculine and feminine, Logos and Eros, Sun and Moon.

-These aren’t stereotypes; they’re the fundamental polarities through which life builds order and meaning.
+They’re the fundamental polarities through which life builds order and meaning.

 Both principles live inside every psyche, yet each tends to dominate according to sex, biology, and temperament.